 1: IMS session establishment including bootstrap data channel.

-2: Split rendering session establishment between UE1 and the MF1 (details see clause 7.1.1)
+2: Split rendering session establishment between UE1 and the MF1 (details see clause 7.1.1).

 3: Split rendering session is running.

 4: During a running split rendering session, when the UE1 discovers that its media capabilities cannot meet the related media rendering requirements, the UE1; can send a request to modify the split rendering session to the IMS AS.